pyinstaller/pyinstaller/doc/spec-files.rst

 and the members of ``sys`` and ``io``) in creating the Analysis objects and performing the ``PYZ``, ``EXE`` and ``COLLECT`` statements.
-You may also need to know and use `The TOC and Tree Classes`_ described below.
+You may also need to know and use :ref:`The TOC and Tree Classes` described below.

 Globals Available to the Spec File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~